Dummy rummy: Hands

 If a player is unable to complete the appointed hand, they must try again on the next hand.

 Sets

 A set consists of cards of equal rank – for example three threes or five queens.
 In this variation, sets may contain two cards of the same suit; i.e., two 9 of hearts.

 Runs

 A run consists of cards in sequence, the cards do not have to be in the same suit, such as 2-3-4-5 of hearts.
 Aces can be high (J-Q-K-A) or low (A-2-3-4) but not both (K-A-2-3).

 Wild cards

 Twos and jokers are wild and can be used to represent any desired card.

-Gameplay
+Play

 The player to the left of the dealer begins, and the turn to play continues clockwise.
 A turn consists of drawing, melding and discarding.

 Cut-ins

 This is an optional rule.
 When a player sees a card he or she likes then they can ask to cut in and take the card along with three additional cards from the top of the deck.
 It is up to the player whose turn it is, to allow this or to take the card themselves.
 That player must also check if any others want it left of the one whose turn it is until no players want it that will go before them.
 Any player may cut in at any time between a meld and the next players draw up to two times.
 If they lose count none=11 cards; one=14 cards; and 2 cut ins=17 cards.